 Established in 1879, the West River Railroad originated in Brattleboro and terminated in South Londonderry and was nicknamed "36 miles of trouble".
 The Friends of the West River Trail organized in 1991 and formed a 501c3, private non-profit organization to reclaim, develop and maintain the West River Trail; working together with local, regional, state and federal partners.
 The Corps of Engineers is proud of its partnership with the Friends of the West River Trail.

 Winhall Brook Camping Area is nestled in the Green Mountains of Vermont along the Winhall and the West Rivers.
 The campground has a strong appeal to the outdoorsman at heart.
 Winhall Brook offers 111 campsites of which 14 have lean-to camping shelters (three sided Adirondack style structure), and 23 have electric and water hookups.
 Other amenities include a dump station, restrooms, firewood, hot showers, playgrounds, horseshoe pits, and hiking/biking trails.
 Weekly interpretive programs are given by Park Rangers who are also available to help visitors and answer questions.
 The camping area is open from the third Friday in May through Columbus Day.
 A maximum of 2 tents or 1 hard wheeled unit and 1 tent are allowed per site.
-Two adults and children under 18 are included in the site fee; additional adults with a maximum of six will be charged an additional fee.
+A maximum of 6 adults and any number of children under 18 are included in the site fee; maximum of 10 occupants on a site at any given time.

 Due to the spread of invasive insects, firewood from outside the area is not permitted.
 Help protect our forests by purchasing or collecting firewood at or near your camping destination and burning it on-site.
 For more information go to Don’t Move Firewood.